How to build an accounting advisory workflow for e-commerce companies

 Becoming the firm of choice for e-commerce clients

-First, be sure to display your accounting qualifications on your website and other marketing materials.
-If you’re part of any professional associations, such as Intuit’s® ProAdvisor® program, show clients and don’t just spout off rhetoric such as, “We have the best customer service.”
-It’s also essential to demonstrate your expertise within the world of e-commerce.
-You may also consider offering retailer-specific service bundles to improve your chances of winning their trust.
+Be sure to display your accounting qualifications on your website and other marketing materials.
+If you’re a ProAdvisor® or part of any professional association, talk to clients about your professional knowledge.
+It’s also essential to demonstrate your expertise within the world of e-commerce, and you may want to consider offering retailer-specific service bundles to improve your chances of winning their trust.

-If you’re just getting started, offering discounted rates to potential e-commerce clients can help you prove your expertise and help you build a portfolio of great e-commerce clients.
+If you’re just getting started, offering discounted rates to potential e-commerce clients can help prove your expertise and build a portfolio of great e-commerce clients.
 Of course, displaying testimonials from non-retailer clients will also help retail clients understand your quality of service as well.

 Tailoring your services to the world of e-commerce

-There are many opportunities available within e-commerce for firms interested in this sector.
-For tax preparers, both personal and business tax filings require expertise and guidance to avoid costly mistakes.
+There are many opportunities available within e-commerce for firms interested in this niche.
+For tax professionals, personal and business tax filings require expertise and guidance to avoid costly mistakes.
 Bookkeeping firms can help smaller companies adapt to the changing tax regulations, and accountants can provide strategic direction during high-stakes moments and critical decisions.
 The bottom line is that online companies are here to stay, and any steps you take to serve them will most likely be to your advantage.